adam-0522/SATEasily-content-ops-starter/content/pages/how-to-start-sat.md

   - type: FeaturedItemsSection
     title:
       type: TitleBlock
-      text: List of features here
+      text: How to start prepping for the SAT?
       color: text-primary
       styles:
         self: